SAML single sign-on for Atlassian Data Center applications

 Supported Identity Providers

-Once you have installed the SAML for Atlassian Data Center, the solution should work with any identity provider implementing the SAML 2.0 Web Browser SSO Profile, using the HTTP POST binding.
+Once you have installed the SAML SSO 2.0, the solution should work with any identity provider implementing the SAML 2.0 Web Browser SSO Profile, using the HTTP POST binding.
+Alternatively it allows you to delegate authentication to Crowd.

 We currently perform tests with the following identity providers (IdP):